sam-ludlow/mame-ao/README.md

 Use the command `.upload`

-## MAME & TOSEC Data Operations
+## Data Operations (MAME, HBMAME, TOSEC, FBNeo)
-MAME-AO has the capability to perform various MAME & TOSEC Data operations by passing command line options when starting the program, it will exit immediately when finished.
+MAME-AO has the capability to perform various Data operations by passing command line options when starting the program, it will exit immediately when finished.

 These may be used for generating data sets in various formats, you could use it for data processing pipelines or just for looking at the data.